 Defamation and Freedom of Speech

-Defamation laws have the opposite effect of what Chen Chih-hsiang had intended.
+Defamation laws have the opposite effect of what was intended.
 Instead of preventing rich people from abusing the criminal code, the law is now allowing businesses, politicians, and individuals to offset criticism and sue other individuals, businesses, and journalists for openly discussing factual information.

 To summarize the problem, I-Hsien Weng discussed and made the following observations: